 Status Select On or Off to respectively enable or disable the rule being edited.
 Comments You can enter comments in this area; they will be displayed at the end of the rule when the filter policy is displayed.
-Advanced nuan audia a Auvanceu properties
+Advanced properties